In this Article

 Delivery With Low-Lying Placenta

-Although placenta previa can worry you, you should not lose hope.
+Although placenta previa poses risk to the health of the mother and baby, one should not lose hope.
 Constant monitoring, preventive measures, ample rest, and post-operative care ensure that both the mother and the child stay safe.
-It is not impossible to have a vaginal delivery in cases of marginal placenta previa.
-Do remember that a low-lying placenta in early pregnancy is common, and is most likely to move up on its own.
-If you have placenta previa, go for regular checkups and do as he suggests.
+It is not always impossible to have a vaginal delivery in cases of marginal placenta previa, but a low-lying placenta in early pregnancy is common, and is most likely to move up on its own.
+If you have placenta previa, go for regular checkups and do as your doctor suggests.
 Your doctor will guide you the best.
 Have a safe pregnancy!